-The Ohio Turnpike's toll rates for commercial vehicles, which historically have been among the lowest in the country, continue to remain among the lowest even after the adjustments and implementation of the E-ZPass® program.
+The Ohio Turnpike's toll rates for commercial vehicles, which historically have been among the lowest in the country, continue to remain among the lowest even after the adjustments and implementation of the E-ZPass program.

 In conjunction with the Commission's issuance of Senior Lien Bonds and Junior Lien Bonds in 2013, the Commission implemented a series of forward-looking toll increases over a 10-year period starting January 1, 2014 and ending December 31, 2023.
 Specifically, the Commission, at its July 15, 2013 meeting, implemented a toll increase plan that increases rates by an average of 2.7% each year (the historical rate of inflation) for those 10 years.
 In addition to the forward-looking toll increase plan implemented beginning in 2014, the Commission has authority to increase tolls further, including if such increase is required by the toll covenants in the Senior Lien Trust Agreement or the Junior Lien Trust Agreement.
-See "SECURITY FOR AND SOURCES OF PAYMENT OF THE 2018 BONDS - Toll Rate Covenants."
+See "SECURITY FOR AND SOURCES OF PAYMENT OF THE 2020 BONDS - Toll Rate Covenants."
 In addition, the Commission expects to make further modifications to its toll system that may impact how tolls are calculated and collected for certain trips.
 See "TOLLS AND TOLL COLLECTION - Planned Toll Collection System Modernization" herein.

 As described above, the Commission implemented a forward-looking toll increase plan starting in 2014.
-One exception to that plan for toll increases related to passenger vehicles using E-ZPass® and making local trips of less than 30 miles over the same 10 year period, for which tolls were not increased.
-After 2023, the Commission's projections currently assume that the toll rate for these particular trips will experience a one-time increase to equal the same per mile rate as charged for all E-ZPass® trips.
+One exception to that plan for toll increases is related to passenger vehicles using E-ZPass® and making local trips of less than 30 miles over the same 10 year period, for which tolls were not increased.
+After 2023, the Commission's projections currently assume that the toll rate for these local trips will experience a one-time increase to equal the same per mile rate as charged for all E-ZPass® trips.
 The revisions to the toll collection system currently proposed by the Commission may impact such exception.
 See "TOLLS AND TOLL COLLECTION - Planned Toll Collection System Modernization" herein.

-The following tables set forth: (i) the axle-based vehicle classifications and recent historical toll rates (both per trip and per mile); and (ii) historical comparative traffic information from 2013 through 2017.
+The following tables set forth: (i) the axle-based vehicle classifications and recent historical toll rates (both per trip, from January 1, 2016 to January 1, 2020, and per mile, for the years 2014 to 2018); and (ii) historical comparative traffic information for the years 2014 to 2018.